Matsdj/matsdj-shattered-pixel-dungeon/README.md

 Chalice of blood is not very interresting but very strong not sure how to fix it though.

-Talisman of Foresight provides extra information about enemies: How long until the eyeball shoots, Enemy viewing distance and if it sees you yet, etc.

 Timekeeper's Hourglass should have the ability to revert the user to a state a few turns earlier like health and maybe position.

 Unstable Spellbook should get a third option which allows you to delay the casting of the scroll at the cost of a charge.